Overhauling the Enable Medicine Visualizer

 2

-New panels types now available
+New panel types now available

 Restructuring the UI allowed us to integrate 2 new feature panels, with room to add many more in the future.